 What if I can’t or don’t want to work during the Festival, but I’d love to help somehow?

 We have a number of places available for before and after the Festival.
-You can work in our Mitchell Office ticket sales team during the year (40 hours minimum), in Setup and Pack Down team in the days before and after the Festival (till the job is done) or in Cleanup on Tuesday, Wednesday and Thursday (20 Hours) after the Festival.
+You can work in our Mitchell Office ticket sales team during the year (40 hours minimum), in Setup and Pack Down team in the days before and after the Festival (till the job is done) or in Post Festival Clean Up on Tuesday, Wednesday and Thursday (20 Hours) after the Festival.